fhiso/tsc-governance/board/by-laws.md

 ### 9.11 Quorum of the Board

-Three-fifths (3/5) of the voting members of the Board shall constitute a quorum for transacting business at any meeting, except that if a quorum is not present at a meeting, a majority of the voting Board members present may adjourn the meeting to another time without notice.
+Three-fifths of those voting members of the Board who are not taking a sabbatical shall constitute a quorum for transacting business at any meeting, except that if a quorum is not present at a meeting, a majority of the voting Board members present may adjourn the meeting to another time without notice.

 ### 9.12 Majority Vote